muratk3n/thirdwave/en/README.md

 is incompatible spills over its borders, war ensues.

-Nationalists do not use the L word bcz during 40s it is associated with internationalism, or [shudder], Jews.
+Nationalists do not use the L word bcz during 40s it is associated with internationalism, or [shudder], Jews!
 It's not used now, but blow a smoke up your ass with the word "populism" bcz Reaganism has been banging on the other word decades.